The Pseudopower Dichotomy: Introduction

-We do need to assume that the reader has at least a basic familiarity with pcf theory.
-Certainly the material covered in Abraham and Magidor's chapter~\cite{AM} in the Handbook of Set Theory~\cite{handbook} is more than enough, and any undefined notation comes from their exposition.
-The book~\cite{3germans} and unpublished~\cite{abc} are also excellent resources for background material, while the author's paper~\cite{ei} contains a detailed treatment of some of the topics we consider here.
+So what do we consider to be ``a basic knowledge of pcf theory''?
+Certainly the material covered in Abraham and Magidor's chapter~\cite{AM} in the Handbook of Set Theory~\cite{handbook} is more than enough.
+We use their work as a starting point, and any notation that we neglect to define comes from their presentation.
+The book~\cite{3germans} is an comprehensive account of the same material, and both Kojman's unpublished~\cite{abc} and the classic paper of Burke and Magidor~\cite{burkemagidor} provide ample coverage of the background material as well.
+The author's paper~\cite{ei} also addresses of some of the topics under consideration here.
+Most of the pcf material we need has to do with properties of the ideals $J_{<\lambda}[A]$ and associated pcf generators.
+More precisely, we will need to use some results of Shelah showing that well-structured sets of generators can be found in certain circumstances.

-{\sf Covering Numbers}
+\subsection{Covering numbers}

-Covering numbers are cardinal characteristics introduced by Shelah~\cite{cardarith} in his analysis of cardinal arithmetic at singular cardinals, and they arise naturally when one considers structures of the form $\left([\mu]^{<\kappa},\subseteq\right)$.
-Indeed, covering numbers are just a refinement of the idea of cofinality in such structures. \begin{definition} Suppose $\mu$, $\kappa$, $\theta$, and $\sigma$ are cardinals satisfying
+Our equation (\ref{amusement}) expresses an equality between covering numbers at a singular cardinal.
+These covering numbers are cardinal characteristics introduced by Shelah~\cite{cardarith} in his analysis of cardinal arithmetic, and they arise naturally when one considers structures of the form $\left([\mu]^{<\kappa},\subseteq\right)$.
+Indeed, these covering numbers are a refinement of the idea of cofinality in such structures. \begin{definition} Suppose $\mu$, $\kappa$, $\theta$, and $\sigma$ are cardinals satisfying

 A {\em $\sigma$-cover of $[\mu]^{<\theta}$ in $[\mu]^{<\kappa}$} is a family $\mathcal{P}\subseteq[\mu]^{<\kappa}$ with the property that every member of $[\mu]^{<\theta}$ can be covered by a union of fewer than $\sigma$ elements drawn from~$\mathcal{P}$, that is